ActiveInferenceInstitute/Symposium/outputs/2025_symposium/Alisa_Sheinkman/Alisa_Sheinkman_curriculum.md

 ---

-I notice that the background information, current Active Inference application, learning needs, challenges, and pragmatic/epistemic values sought for Alisa Sheinkman are not provided.
-To create a truly personalized and effective curriculum, I'll need these details.
+I notice the background information, current applications, learning needs, challenges, and value-seeking sections are empty.
+To create a truly personalized and effective curriculum for Alisa Sheinkman, I'll need these details.
+However, I can outline a foundational framework that we can refine once we have more information.

-Could you please provide:
+For now, I'll provide a generalized initial assessment structure to help gather the necessary information:

+**Initial Assessment Questions for Alisa:**

-1. **Background**:
+1. **Background Assessment:**
-- Educational/professional background
+- Academic/professional background
-- Current field of work/study
+- Current role and responsibilities
-- Prior experience with related concepts (e.g., Bayesian inference, machine learning, cognitive science)
+- Prior exposure to related concepts (e.g., Bayesian inference, information theory)
+- Programming/mathematical proficiency level

-2. **Current Active Inference Application**:
+2. **Current Understanding:**
-- How they currently use or plan to use Active Inference
+- Familiarity with Active Inference concepts
+- Experience with computational modeling
-- Specific domain of application
+- Current use of related frameworks/theories

-3. **Learning Needs**:
+3. **Learning Objectives:**
-- Specific skills they want to develop
-- Knowledge gaps they want to address

-4. **Challenges**:
-- Current obstacles in understanding/applying Active Inference
+- Primary goals for learning Active Inference
+- Intended applications
+- Preferred learning style
-- Time constraints or other practical limitations
+- Time availability and commitment level

-5. **Pragmatic/Epistemic Value Sought**:
+4. **Domain-Specific Needs:**
+- Field of application
-- Practical outcomes they hope to achieve
+- Specific problems to solve
-- Theoretical understanding they wish to develop
+- Required depth of mathematical understanding
+- Tool/software preferences

-Once you provide these details, I can create a highly personalized curriculum that:
+Once Alisa provides responses to these areas, I can create a fully customized curriculum that:
-- Builds on their existing knowledge
-- Addresses their specific challenges
-- Aligns with their learning style
+- Matches her learning style and pace
-- Focuses on their intended applications
+- Focuses on relevant applications
+- Addresses specific challenges
-- Meets their pragmatic and epistemic goals
+- Aligns with her professional goals

-Would you please share these details about Alisa so I can design an optimized learning path?
+- Provides appropriate technical depth

+Would you like me to:
+1. Create a detailed assessment questionnaire to gather this information?
+2. Design a flexible curriculum framework that can be adapted once we have more details?
+3. Focus on specific aspects of Active Inference that might be universally relevant?

+Please let me know which direction would be most helpful, and provide any available information about Alisa's background and needs.